soi-20/brains/_pages/about.md

 title:
 permalink: /about/
 ---
 Hi, this is Allen.
-I'm building Gartantua.
+I'm building Gargantua.

 ----